mechmotum/mechmotum.github.io/content/pages/guide.rst

 - All members of the team must follow the lab rules in this guide and instruction by any of the lab members.
 - A team should use a project box for their project if lab storage is needed.
-- Get a lab tour from an existing member before you start to use the space.
+- Get a lab tour from an existing member and read this guide before you start to use the space.
 - The MSc, PhD, and Postdoc projects have priority for lab space.
 Coordinate sharing space and time with the lab via your supervisor or via the lab chat/email.